-Square for Restaurants is a cloud-based restaurant management software that runs on iPads with built-in tools for full-service, delivery, and counter service restaurants.
-Square for Restaurants is competitively priced and helps streamline front of house operations, managing employees, and processing payments, making it a good choice for many small to medium-sized businesses.
+Square for Restaurants is a cloud-based restaurant point-of-sale (POS) system that runs on iPads with built-in tools for full-service, delivery, and counter service restaurants.
+Square for Restaurants entry-level POS has no monthly subscription fee and higher-level subscriptions are competitively priced.
+This POS includes payment processing, making it a good choice for many small-medium sized food and beverage businesses.

 How Square for Restaurants Works

 Square for Restaurants is a cloud-based POS System with restaurant-specific features that operates on iPads.
 Square for Restaurants offers three different subscription tiers; Free, Plus, and Premium.
 The tier you choose will depend on the POS setup your restaurant requires.
 All three plans come with baseline functions like menu management, table management, auto-Gratuity, order entry, time clock functions, and a basic Square Online Store.

 All three subscription tiers feature these essential functions:

 - Conversational Modifiers: This feature essentially organizes modifier screens to pop up when they are most relevant in the order-entering process, which allows servers and cashiers to make adjustments as customers are speaking.
 This feature is most useful if you put in the administrative time to create detailed modifier options.